LinqLover/sonyx/packages/Sonyx-UI.package/SonyxCodeValueModel.class/README.md

-I am an improvement of BPStringValueModel that also enabled syntax highlighting and Autocompletion.
+I am an improvement of BPStringValueModel that also enables syntax highlighting and Autocompletion.